ChronoHaxx/room_booking/README.md

 -User auth
   - [ ] groups of students, teachers, staff
-  - [ ] this includes the forms to require high priveleged group to book
+  - [ ] this includes the forms to only allow high priveleged group to book
-  - [ ] use profiles.
+  - [ ] users profiles.

 -Design
   - [ ] retain original table view, too lazy to redesign.